OpenEvalProject/evals/manuscripts/elife-89444/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/89444/elife-89444-fig5-v1.jpg)

 **Figure 5.:** (A) Western blot probed for PRPH2 after protein separation by SDS-PAGE under non-reducing conditions.
-Each sample contained 10 µg of lysate obtained from eyecups of WT or Rom1 mice at P30.
+Each sample contained 10 µg of lysate obtained from eyecups of WT or Rom1-/- mice at P30.
 Under these conditions, PRPH2 runs as disulfide-bound dimers (~75 kDa) and monomers (~37 kDa).
-The monomer band of PRPH2 runs as a doublet in -/-Rom1 but not WT eyecups. (-/-B) Quantification of the ratio between monomer and disulfide-bound (dimer) bands of PRPH2 was performed using densitometry of three independent lysates.
-For the doublet of monomer bands in Rom1 lysates, both bands were used for quantification.
-Unpaired t-test revealed a statistically significant difference in the PRPH2 monomer:dimer ratio between WT and -/-Rom1 retinas (p=0.0071). (-/-C) Western blot probed for PRPH2 after protein separation by SDS-PAGE under reducing conditions.
-Each sample contained 10 µg of lysate obtained from eyecups of WT or Rom1 mice. (-/-D) Lysates obtained under non-reducing conditions from eyecups of WT and Rom1 mice were subjected to velocity sedimentation on 5–20% sucrose gradients.
+The monomer band of PRPH2 runs as a doublet in Rom1-/- but not WT eyecups.
+(B) Quantification of the ratio between monomer and disulfide-bound (dimer) bands of PRPH2 was performed using densitometry of three independent lysates.
+For the doublet of monomer bands in Rom1-/- lysates, both bands were used for quantification.
+Unpaired t-test revealed a statistically significant difference in the PRPH2 monomer:dimer ratio between WT and Rom1-/- retinas (p=0.0071).
+(C) Western blot probed for PRPH2 after protein separation by SDS-PAGE under reducing conditions.
+Each sample contained 10 µg of lysate obtained from eyecups of WT or Rom1-/- mice.
+(D) Lysates obtained under non-reducing conditions from eyecups of WT and Rom1-/- mice were subjected to velocity sedimentation on 5–20% sucrose gradients.
 Twelve fractions were collected with fraction #1 corresponding to 20% sucrose and fraction #12 to 5% sucrose.
 Proteins from each fraction were subjected to non-reducing SDS-PAGE and Western blotting for PRPH2.
-The distribution of molecular mass standards across fraction, as determined in -/-Chakraborty et al., 2008, is shown above the panels.
+The distribution of molecular mass standards across fraction, as determined in Chakraborty et al., 2008, is shown above the panels.
 (E) Quantification of both the monomeric and disulfide-bound bands of PRPH2 in each fraction was performed using densitometry of at least four independent samples and normalized to the total PRPH2 content across all fractions.
 Two-way ANOVA revealed statistically significant differences in the PRPH2 content across genotypes and fractions (p<0.0001 for disulfide-bound, p=0.9489 for monomer).
-Sidak’s multiple comparisons post-hoc test revealed statistically significant differences between genotypes for the disulfide-bound form in fractions #1 (p=0.0022), #4 (p=0.0002), and #5 (p=0.0061).Figure 5—source data 1.Figure 5A.Figure 5—source data 2.Figure 5C.Figure 5—source data 3.Figure 5D.
+Sidak’s multiple comparisons post-hoc test revealed statistically significant differences between genotypes for the disulfide-bound form in fractions #1 (p=0.0022), #4 (p=0.0002), and #5 (p=0.0061).

 Two differences were observed in Rom1-/- retinas.
 First, there was an ~50% increase in the fraction of PRPH2 that runs in a monomeric state (Figure 5A and B), indicating that PRPH2 oligomerization may be negatively affected by loss of ROM1.
 Second, the monomeric form of PRPH2 was represented by a doublet, consistent with a previous observation (Stuck et al., 2015).
 This doublet was consolidated into a single band under reducing conditions in the presence of DTT (Figure 5C), which suggests that the two bands in Rom1-/- retinas represent pools of PRPH2 molecules with different patterns of internal disulfide bonds.
 Apart from the C150 residue involved in intermolecular disulfide bonding of a PRPH2 molecule to another PRPH2 or ROM1, there are six other conserved cysteines in PRPH2 that are involved in intramolecular disulfide bonding (Goldberg et al., 1998).
 Therefore, it is possible that ROM1 contributes to PRPH2 assuming the intermolecular disulfide bond conformation optimal for tetraspanin oligomerization at the disc rim.

 To further investigate the status of PRPH2 oligomerization in Rom1-/- mice, we utilized a technique typically used to describe PRPH2 and ROM1 complexes of various sizes.
 In this approach, complexes are extracted from disc membranes in the presence of an non-ionic detergent and separated by velocity sedimentation on a sucrose gradient under non-reducing conditions (Clarke et al., 2000; Goldberg et al., 2001; Ding et al., 2004; Chakraborty et al., 2008; Chakraborty et al., 2009; Stuck et al., 2014; Zulliger et al., 2018; Milstein et al., 2020; Lewis et al., 2021).
 We performed velocity sedimentation of lysates from both WT and Rom1-/- retinas followed by SDS-PAGE of gradient fractions under non-reducing conditions (Figure 5D and E).
 The distribution of the PRPH2 monomeric form across fractions was unaffected by the ROM1 knockout.
 In both WT and Rom1-/- retinas, it was most abundant in fractions #6–8, shown to correspond to PRPH2 core complexes (Chakraborty et al., 2008).
 However, the loss of ROM1 shifted the distribution of the disulfide-bound PRPH2 dimers to smaller oligomeric forms, consistent with a previous report (Conley et al., 2019).
 Taken together, these data show that loss of ROM1 does indeed affect the status of PRPH2 oligomerization and suggest that abnormal PRPH2 oligomerization underlies the defects in disc enclosure in Rom1-/- mice.

-## Transgenic overexpression of PRPH2 can compensate for the loss of ROM1
+### Transgenic overexpression of PRPH2 can compensate for the loss of ROM1

 We next investigated whether a further increase in the level of PRPH2 could improve the morphological defects observed in Rom1-/- outer segments.
 We employed a transgenic line that expresses PRPH2 in both rods and cones under control of the human IRBP promoter (Nour et al., 2004).
 While originally called NMP, we refer to this line as PRPH2 OE (PRPH2 overexpressor).
 In the current study, we used PRPH2 OE mice with a single copy of this transgene, which has been shown to express ~30% excess PRPH2 over WT levels (Nour et al., 2004).
 PRPH2 OE mice were crossed with Rom1-/- mice and retinas were analyzed as for WT and Rom1-/- mice (Figures 1—3).
 Strikingly, the gross morphological defects observed in Rom1-/- mice were significantly improved by transgenic overexpression of PRPH2 (Figure 2A).
 PRPH2 overexpression rescued the disc enclosure defect of Rom1-/- outer segments by restoring the number of open discs to the WT level (Figure 3A and B).
 In addition, PRPH2 OE/Rom1-/- outer segments had normal diameters (Figure 3A and C) and their discs contained incisures (Figure 4).
 These data indicate that, whereas ROM1 contributes to disc formation in WT rods, it can be replaced by a sufficient excess of PRPH2.

-## ROM1 is able to form disc rims in the absence of the tetraspanin body of PRPH2
+### ROM1 is able to form disc rims in the absence of the tetraspanin body of PRPH2

 While we have shown that ROM1 contributes to the formation of disc rims, it is unclear whether it can do so in the absence of PRPH2.
 Because disc formation is completely abolished in the absence of PRPH2, we could not address this question using PRPH2 knockout mice.
 Instead, we utilized a knockin mouse model, called RRCT (Conley et al., 2019), in which the sequence of PRPH2 is replaced with that of ROM1, except for the 64 C-terminal amino acid residues (Figure 6A).
 The resulting chimeric protein contains the C-terminus of PRPH2, required for retaining disc membranes at the outer segment base (Salinas et al., 2017), while the rest of the protein, required for oligomerization and functioning in disc rim formation, is ROM1.

 ![Figure 6.](https://cdn.elifesciences.org/articles/89444/elife-89444-fig6-v1.jpg)

 **Figure 6.:** (A) Cartoon schematic of the RRCT chimeric tetraspanin protein.
 In the RRCT mouse, the Prph2 gene has a knockin mutation that replaces it with a DNA sequence encoding a chimeric protein consisting of the tetraspanin body of ROM1 while retaining the C-terminal tail of PRPH2 that is essential for disc formation.
 (B) Representative TEM images of homozygous RRCT mice analyzed at P30.
 The boxed inset (left) is shown at a higher magnification (right) that reveals the presence of disc rims.
 Scale bars: 1 µm (left); 0.1 µm (right).
 (C) Immunofluorescent images of COS-7 cells co-transfected with RRCT-FLAG and ROM1 constructs.
 Cells were stained with antibodies against RRCT (red), ROM1 (blue) and calreticulin (green) to label ER membranes.
 Nuclei were counterstained with DAPI (grey).
 Scale bar: 10 µm.
 (D) Lysates obtained under non-reducing conditions from COS-7 cells co-transfected with RRCT-FLAG and ROM1 constructs were subjected to velocity sedimentation on 5–20% sucrose gradients.
 Twelve fractions were collected with fraction #1 corresponding to 20% sucrose and fraction #12 to 5% sucrose.
 Proteins from each fraction were subjected to reducing SDS-PAGE and Western blotting for ROM1 and RRCT.
-(E) Quantification of ROM1 and RRCT in each fraction was performed using densitometry of three independent lysates and normalized to the total content across all fractions.Figure 6—source data 1.Figure 6D.
+(E) Quantification of ROM1 and RRCT in each fraction was performed using densitometry of three independent lysates and normalized to the total content across all fractions.

 As previously reported (Conley et al., 2019), homozygous RRCT photoreceptors formed rudimentary outer segments (Figure 6B).
 The small number and size of these outer segment-like structures is likely explained by a very low expression of the chimeric protein (Conley et al., 2019), which may lead to a low efficiency of disc membrane retention.
 We now show that some of these structures contain stacked disc membranes that are partially enclosed within the outer segment plasma membrane.
 Importantly, these disc membranes have discernible rims with a characteristic hairpin-like shape.
 This finding indicates that ROM1 alone is, in principle, able to support the formation of disc rims in the absence of the body of PRPH2 that normally functions in this process.

 In an additional set of experiments, we explored the oligomerization status of ROM1 and the RRCT chimera in the absence of PRPH2.
 Unfortunately, the severe disruptions of outer segments in homozygous RRCT mice precluded us from obtaining a sufficient amount of retinal lysate to perform this analysis.
 Instead, we used an in vitro system in which we co-transfected equal amounts of RRCT and ROM1 in COS-7 cells (Figure 6C).
 In these cells, RRCT and ROM1 co-localized in structures that were distinct from the endoplasmic reticulum, as evident from the lack of co-localization with the endoplasmic reticulum marker, calreticulin, suggesting that they were not trapped in the biosynthetic membranes.
 Velocity sedimentation of lysates from these cells revealed that both RRCT and ROM1 sediment in fractions #6–8 (Figure 6D–E), which is the same as for PRPH2/ROM1 core complexes from WT photoreceptors.
 These data indicate that heterologously expressed RRCT and ROM1 can form core tetraspanin complexes, even in the absence of PRPH2, that are able to support disc rim formation.

-## Disc rims can be formed without disulfide bonds between tetraspanin molecules
+### Disc rims can be formed without disulfide bonds between tetraspanin molecules

 In a final experiment, we investigated whether the formation of intermolecular disulfide bonds between tetraspanins is dispensable for disc rim formation.
 We have previously shown that disulfide bonds between PRPH2 molecules are not absolutely required for this function because disc rims were formed in Prph2C150S/C150S knockin mice lacking the cysteine residue forming this bond (Lewis et al., 2020).
 Yet ROM1 also forms intermolecular disulfide bonds (Chakraborty et al., 2008), which raises the question of whether disc rim formation in Prph2C150S/C150S knockin mice was driven by disulfide-linked ROM1 molecules.